BBC/AHRC New Generation Thinker 2023

 I teach across a few politics and social science modules, including:

-In the past I taught a wide range of courses and modules in philosophy, politics and history.
-Take a look at the Teaching section of my blog to find out more, which include links to recorded video lectures and materials.
+In the past I wrote and taught many courses and modules in philosophy, politics and history.
+Take a look at the Teaching section of my blog to find out more, with links to video lectures and materials.

-I've undertaken peer review for MIT Press, Edinburgh University Press, Political Theory, History of Political Thought, History of European Ideas, the British Journal for the History of Philosophy, Constellations, Marx and Philosophy Review of Books, and the Journal of Modern Jewish Studies.
+I've peer reviewed for MIT Press, Edinburgh University Press, Bloomsbury, as well as the journals Political Theory, History of Political Thought, History of European Ideas, the British Journal for the History of Philosophy, Constellations, Marx and Philosophy Review of Books, and the Journal of Modern Jewish Studies.

-I also had the pleasure of editing the most recent issue of the annual SSGS Magazine, which showcases some of the great work our academics, ALs and students are up to across the School.
-Check out the latest issue here.
+I also edit the annual SSGS Magazine, which showcases some of the great work our academics, ALs and students are up to across the School.
+Check out a recent issue here.

 Militant conversion in a prison of the mind: Malcolm X and Spinoza on domination and freedom (2023-05-30)